What is this?

 Who am I?

 "I am Spirit.
 I am free.
 What does it matter if I am liked or disliked?
-What does it matter if I am viewed or seen as good or bad, right or wrong, pure or impure?
+What does it matter if I am viewed or seen as good or bad, right or wrong, pure or impure, high or low?
 What does it matter if I am the target of praise or blame, fame or misfortune, affection or ill-will, success or failure?
 I am not the false impression of doer-ship or the duality of subject and object.
 I am not the mental and physical faculties of the body and mind.
-I am not the appearances and disappearances of all creation, and its myriad of forms.
+I am not the appearances and disappearances of all creation and its myriad of forms.
 These things do not limit me or imprison me.
 They cannot hurt me or destroy me.
 They do not define me.

 BEING AWAKE

 In a way the conceptual world is nothing but what we decide it is.
 The conceptual world only exists as an idea and mental impression held in the so-called mind.
 Although it appears to be external to the 'I' that experiences it, when closely examined and investigated it is seen as existing with the one who perceives it.
-So now we can ask in the pursuit of understanding and knowing the truth of reality, experience and identity, "who is the one that perceives the conceptual world of things and creations and all that happens in relationship to there being a conditioned phenomenon we call world?"
+So now we can ask in the pursuit of understanding and knowing the truth of reality, experience and identity, "who is the one that perceives the conceptual world of things and creations and all that happens in relationship to there being a conditioned phenomenon and construct we call world?"
 We can even directly examine and investigate the one who perceives, experiences and knows the 'I' thought.
 This being the thought and feeling of 'I' - the individualized self-aware embodied 'I'.

-Now, in this spiritual self-inquiry and contemplation of 'I', what is real, becomes a little more challenging to clarify in a conclusive, permanent and absolute way.
-As does, "who am I?"
-Certainty of the phenomenal world and who we really are in relationship to it becomes a little more uncertain, empty, unreliable and transient.
-In the recognition, self-knowing and knowledge of Self-realization and Spiritual-awakening the phenomenal world and its on-going myriad of ever-changing forms, dramas, events, creations and situations are seen to be the unreal, empty and transient rather than the real and substantial, and what is real is seen to be something that transcends the limits, constructs and confines of the conceptual, conditioned and phenomenal world.
-Even the notion of 'I' or 'self' becomes less rigid, tangible, certain and conclusive.
+Certainty of the phenomenal world and who we really are in relationship to it becomes a little more uncertain, empty, unreliable, fluid and transient.
+In the recognition, self-knowing and knowledge of Self-realization and Spiritual-awakening the phenomenal world and its on-going myriad of ever-changing forms, dramas, events, creations, contradictions and situations are seen to be the unreal, empty and transient rather than the real and substantial, and what is real is seen to be something that transcends the limits, constructs and confines of the conceptual, conditioned and phenomenal world.
+Even the notion of 'I' or 'self' becomes less rigid, tangible, certain, real and conclusive.

-Of course the feeling, thought and idea of a 'I' or 'ego' as a temporary and selfless appearance with the truth of emptiness, can continue to engage, act and play with the phenomenal world with a feeling and notion of the one who is doing it, but what once seemed real, limiting, reliable, certain and substantial is now seen and known as the unreal, limitless, unreliable and insubstantial.
+Of course the feeling, thought and idea of a 'I' or 'ego' as a temporary and selfless appearance with the truth of emptiness, can continue to engage, act and play with the ever-changing phenomenal world with a feeling and notion of the one who is doing it, but what once seemed real, limiting, reliable, certain and substantial is now seen and known as the unreal, limitless, unreliable and insubstantial.
 It is not the limiting and permanent construct, identity and reality that it was once thought or believed to be.
 It is all seen and known to be empty and free of anything substantial, personal and permanent or real.
-It is all seen as 'emptiness', Spirit', doing its sacred transcendental play and dance of infinite possibilities, transitory worlds, realms, dramas, constructs and forms.
+It is all seen as 'emptiness', Spirit', doing its sacred transcendental and spontaneous play and dance of infinite possibilities, transitory worlds, realms, dramas, constructs, contradictions and forms.
 It is the ever-changing essence of 'emptiness', pure 'Spirit' doing its sacred and endless play and dance.
 What once appeared substantial and real is now seen and known to be insubstantial and unreal, and therefore we can now challenge experience with the question as to "what is this real?"
 If in fact 'real' actually exists.
-What of birth and death?
+What of birth, ageing and death?
 What of 'self' and 'other'?
 What of 'this' and 'that'?
 What of time, form and space?

-We can ask, how do I live, love, act and play out my embodied life simply as a boundless, fearless and limitless temporary expression of 'I-am', and not feel burdened, trapped and fearless of all that is and all that will ever be?
+We can inwardly and directly ask, how do I live, love, act and play out my embodied life simply as a boundless, fearless and limitless temporary expression of 'I-am', and not feel burdened, trapped and fearless of all that is and all that will ever be?
 How do I live and love a fearless and full life when knowing that all that is will come to pass?
 How do I, the embodied 'I', continuously stay open, loving, at peace, fearless and free in the midst of all that is challenging, changing and painful in the world of dual experience?

 'I-am'.
 Life is'.
 This we cannot deny.